 - 1. Prepare the carrier for normal excavation work.
 Move the carrier to the required position.
 Set the drive to neutral. - 2.
 Set the engine speed to the recommended engine RPM. - 3.
-Carefully operate the carrier controls to place the pulverizer and boom into the crushing position.
-Quick and careless boom movements could result in damage to the pulverizer.
+Carefully operate the carrier controls to place the cutter-crusher and boom into the crushing position.
+Quick and careless boom movements could result in damage to the cutter-crusher.

 4. Open the crusher jaws, position the object on the fixed jaw side by operating excavator cylinders and close the jaws to crush.
-The best crushing result is obtained by using the whole tooth area of the crusher jaws.
+When the crusher jaws are closed, a slewing function will work enabling crushing in right angle.
+The best crushing result is obtained by using the tooth area of the crusher jaws.
 Avoid crushing concrete with cutting blades.